lomodoc/homepage/content/docs/Usage/lomorage-client/_index.md

 OPTIONS:
    --port value, -p value  (default: 8000)
-   --no-move, -n           not moving original photos/videos, and only insert record in db
+   --no-move, -n           not moving original photos/videos, and only insert record in db --no-video, --nv        not scan video files.
+This is to speed up the first import process
 ```

 Note: